mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 type Profile = String
 ```

-Creating a `KTable` it's easy.
+Creating a `KTable` is easy.
 For example, let's make a `KTable` on top of the `discount-profiles-by-user` topic.
 Returning to our example, as the users' number of our e-commerce might be high, we need to partition the information among the nodes of the Kafka cluster.
 So, let's create the `KTable`:

 ```scala
 final val DiscountProfilesByUserTopic = "discount-profiles-by-user"